 If your reference is reserved, the recruiter or the hiring manager can think your former employer doesn’t say bad things about you in fear of conflict, or because they just don’t have evidence to back it up.

 An unavailable reference is also not a positive thing that tips the odds in your favor, as well as a contact that responds late.
-Former may question your integrity, the latter may make it seem like someone is hesitant to guarantee for you.
+The former may question your integrity, the latter may make it seem like someone is hesitant to guarantee for you.

 What do recruiters ask your references?